Our positive, social, immersive environment.

 The purpose of Academic Mentorship is to ensure a smooth transition for students attending Successful Learning Center classes and SLC activities based on campus and in the community.
 The Successful Learning center model’s empathic, respectful, contemporary teaching theory and practice, our mentors support our mission for academic and social success.

 The role of the mentor is to encourage our students to participate and learn to the best of their ability while in class.
-They will assist with note taking, encourage class interaction and help the student complete assignments.
-In addition, the mentor will act as a liaison between students in our program and students on campus to foster a strong social component within the college setting.
+They can assist with note taking, encourage class interaction and may assist the student complete assignments.
+In addition, the mentor will act as a liaison between students in our program and students on campus to foster a strong social component within the community.

 Our mentors are carefully selected based on a variety of criteria.
-They are traditionally college age students or recent college graduates who are excited to be working with our students.
+They are traditionally college age students or recent college graduates.
 Mentors may be used at the beginning of a semester to allow a student time to acclimate to the new environment or they may be used throughout a semester as a consistent support system.
-During the course of a semester a mentor could have up to 3 students working together in class at one time.
-We strive to match a student’s personality and temperament with a mentor who is kind, responsible and compassionate.
-We work collaboratively with our hosting colleges and our mentors may be part of the student body or working towards a degree in Education or Special Education.

 Our mentors are not aides or nurses and cannot act as a substitute for a student who needs medical personnel or replace an attended caregiver for daily living.
 Academic Mentors cannot administer any medical or physical assistance.
 They are not trained in first aid and cannot administer any medication.
 They cannot assist with bodily necessities or advise in any medical capacity.
 If at any time a student is in medical distress the Academic Mentor is responsible for calling campus Security or 911 for assistance only.